Went the Day Well?: Writing

-"Went the day well" also appeared in an unidentified newspaper cutting in a scrapbook now held in the RAF Museum (AC97/127/50), and in a collection of First World War poems collated by Vivien Noakes.
+"Went the day well" also appears in an unidentified newspaper cutting in a scrapbook now held in the RAF Museum (AC97/127/50), and in a collection of First World War poems collated by Vivien Noakes.

 Casting

 This was the first significant role of Thora Hird's career, and one of the last for C. V. France.

 Filming

 Exterior scenes were shot on location in the village of Turville in Buckinghamshire.

 It was once known as They Came in Khaki.

 Reception

 The film reinforced the message that civilians should be vigilant against fifth columnists and that "careless talk costs lives".
 By the time the film was released the threat of invasion had subsided somewhat but it was still seen as an effective piece of propaganda and its reputation has grown over the years.
 It has been noted that by opening and closing in a predicted future where not only had the war been won but a (fictitious) full-scale German invasion of Britain defeated and by presenting a scenario where all echelons of British society unite for the common good (the lady of the manor sacrifices herself without hesitation, for example), the film's message was morale-boosting and positive rather than scaremongering.
 Anthony Quinn, a film critic for The Independent on Sunday, commented in 2010, "It subtly captures an immemorial quality of English rural life—the church, the local gossip, the sense of community—and that streak of native 'pluck' that people believed would see off Hitler".

+On the review aggregator website Rotten Tomatoes, 93% of 14 critics' reviews are positive.